RachelKoldenhoven/mixology/README.md

 TODO:
 1. Prettier
-2. Intall and get linter working
-3. Complete schema for 10.
-(Get data in tables)
-4. Render all data
+2. Render all data
-5. README- Create ENV for postgres for user
+3. README- Create ENV for postgres for user

 NOTES: